open-eid/SiVa/docs/siva/test_plan.md

 The testing of BDOC signatures consists of following main cases:

-  * Containers with valid signature(s) are validated (how many signatures are acceptable?)
+  * Containers with valid signature(s) are validated
   * Containers with invalid signature(s) or no signature are validated
   * Containers sizes near maximum are validated